• As low as $576/Night

 • Approximately 984 square feet

-PierView 208 is a freshly remodeled oceanfront condo offering gorgeous vistas of the Atlantic and a prime location just south of Jennette's Pier.
-Unpacking bags and groceries will be a breeze using the building elevator.
+PierView 208 is a freshly remodeled oceanfront condo offering impressive vistas of the Atlantic and a prime location just south of Jennette's Pier.
+Unpacking suitcases and groceries will be a breeze using the building elevator.
 The living area leads out to a private oceanfront deck where you can watch the sunrise and listen to the sound of crashing waves.
 This oceanfront condominium provides guests with direct access to the beach, as well as a community pool.
 Family-friendly features include a kiddie pool and playground.

-PierView Oceanfront Condos are located at milepost 17 near Whalebone Junction, a unique location where you can conveniently head south towards Hatteras, over the bridge to Roanoke Island, or north to a variety of shopping, dining, and attractions in Nags Head.
+PierView Oceanfront Condos are located at milepost 17 near Whalebone Junction, a unique location where you can effortlessly head south towards Hatteras, over the bridge to Roanoke Island, or north to a variety of shopping, dining, and attractions in Nags Head.
 Walk or bicycle to Sam & Omie's for brunch and their famed Bloody Marys, then head across the street to Jennette's Pier for some of the best fishing and surfing conditions on the East Coast.
 At dinnertime, take a short drive over to the causeway where you'll find legendary Outer Banks eateries including Sugar Creek, Tale of the Whale, and Lone Cedar.

 Can’t stay an entire week?
 PierView 208 is available for short stays and offers flexible arrival/departure options for those who like to plan ahead.
 In-season partial week stays (three-nighttime minimum) can be reserved months in advance, and guests can choose any day of the week for check-in and check-out.